 Some digital platforms have become the hub for all kinds of business transactions, from communication or advertising for brokering business deals to the direct distribution of goods.
 The volume of data transacted through these platforms is constantly increasing.
 The acquisition of start-ups with a rapidly growing user base by leading digital platforms requires new competitive economic valuation approaches.

-This need is fuelled by the fact that traditional economic approaches do not work in digital markets because, for example, services have very low marginal costs.
+These developments mean that traditional economic approaches do not work in digital markets because, for example, services have very low marginal costs.
 In traditional markets, price is equal to marginal cost.
 In new digital markets, attributes other than marginal cost influence pricing.
 Moreover, traditional theories of harm are hardly suitable to adequately assess potential risks of acquiring start-ups in the digital economy.